sdauby/credit-pricing/README.md

 They are created by the `makeS3UnitPricer()` factory function, where we see the `kind()` and `static_cast` pattern mentioned in 3.2.1.
-I prefer this pattern to having a `makeS3UnitPricer()` virtual function on the `Instrument` interface because in the high-level architecture (see 2.2) the Instruments belongs to a lower layer than the Pricers layer.
+I prefer this pattern to having a `makeS3UnitPricer()` virtual function on the `Instrument` interface because in the high-level architecture (see 2.2) the Instruments belong to a lower layer than the Pricers.
-For example, we may want to build a PaymentProcessing component on top of Instruments, and that component would have nothing to do with Pricers.
+For example, we may want to build a PaymentProcessing component above Instruments, and that component would have nothing to do with Pricers.
-So, it would be bad architecture to encumber `Instrument` with pricer-related member functions.
+So, it would be wrong to encumber `Instrument` with pricer-related member functions.
 The approach I have chosen is reminiscent of the Visitor design pattern.

 The `aggregateTenorStructures()` function analyses all the `S3ModelId`s required by the `S3UnitPricer`s.